Primal Integrative Wellness

 Your skin didn’t just change in perimenopause.
 It’s trying to tell you something.

-If your eczema, dermatitis, hives, psoriasis, or skin rashes have gotten dramatically worse since perimenopause began—that is not a coincidence.
-Your hormones are driving the inflammation, and your skin is where it's showing up.
+If your eczema, dermatitis, hives, psoriasis, or skin rashes have gotten dramatically worse since perimenopause began, hormonal shifts are very likely part of what’s driving it — and your skin may be where that shows up first.

 For women dealing with dermatitis, solar urticaria, eczema, psoriasis, chronic hives, and inflammatory skin conditions that escalated when perimenopause started.